Sharing is caring!

 Bring on the Festivals!
 Don’t let the size of Rhode Island fool ya, this little New England state is a popular summer destination for the rich and famous.

 In fact, according to Forbes magazine, Newport, RI’s population swells from 27,000 to 100,000 in the summer.
 That’s why visiting Rhode Island in October is the way to go.

-Enjoy the crisp air, the beautiful scenery, and get your festival on!
+Enjoy the crisp air, and the beautiful scenery, and get your festival on!

-Drive across the 63 mile Mohawk Trail for stunning fall scenery, attend an Cranberry Festival, take the kids on a fun filled apple picking journey, and experience the best of Boston with an all inclusive City Pass card.
+Drive across the 63-mile Mohawk Trail for stunning fall scenery, attend a Cranberry Festival, take the kids on a fun-filled apple picking journey, and experience the best of Boston with an all-inclusive City Pass card.

 They are simply stunning.
 Our family enjoyed an amazing weekend at the Omni Mount Washington Resort last fall and wouldn’t hesitate to book it again.